Conditional Generative Modeling for Enhanced Credit Risk Management in Supply Chain Finance: Asymptotic Analysis of Risk Measures Estimation via QRGMM

 This completes the proof. \end{proof}

-This theorem confirms the uniform consistency of the QRGMM estimator for $r_3(l)$.
-The convergence guarantee is facilitated by the boundedness and smoothness of the integrand $g_l(\cdot)$, and the controlled behavior of the truncation threshold $a(l)$.
-These structural conditions are naturally satisfied in SCF applications,
+Theorem~\ref{thm:asym_r3} establishes the uniform consistency of the QRGMM estimator of $r_3(l)$.
+The convergence analysis is facilitated by the boundedness and smoothness of the integrand $g_l(\cdot)$, and the controlled behavior of the truncation threshold $a(l)$.
+These structural conditions are naturally satisfied in the SCF context.
+The uniform convergence of \( \hat{r}_3(l) \) and using different risk measures provides a comprehensive basis for reliable risk measures estimation across varying loan levels, supporting adaptive loan sizing.

-The uniform convergence of \( \hat{r}_3(l) \), matching the asymptotic behavior of \( \hat{r}_1(l) \) and \( \hat{r}_2(l) \), underscores the robustness of QRGMM in the SCF context.
-This theorem, coupled with the flexibility of \( g_l(\cdot) \) and $a(l)$, enhancing the applicability of \( r_3(l) \), allows \( r_3(l) \) to adapt to diverse risk management needs while maintaining estimation consistency.
-In summary, the uniform convergence results of \( \hat{r}_1(l) \), \( \hat{r}_2(l) \), and \( \hat{r}_3(l) \) ensures reliable risk assessment across varying loan levels, enhancing decision-making in SCF applications such as adaptive loan sizing and risk mitigation.